NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 mpirun -n 32 ./cmake_build_mpi/ngen ./hydrofabric/conus.gpkg '' ./hydrofabric/conus.gpkg '' data/baseline/conus_bmi_multi_realization_config_w_sloth_noah.json conus_partition_32.json
 ```

-For an example taking into account more realistic contributions, you can try:
+For an example taking into account more realistic conditions, you can try:
 ```
 mpirun -n 32 ./cmake_build_mpi/ngen ./hydrofabric/conus.gpkg '' ./hydrofabric/conus.gpkg '' data/baseline/conus_bmi_multi_realization_config_w_sloth_noah_pet_smp_sft_cfe.json conus_partition_32.json
 ```

 where `ngen` is the executable we built in the [Building the Executable](#build-the-executable) section.
 All other terms have been discussed above in details.
 With the current existing realization config files, the above jobs run 10 day simulation time on CONUS scale.

-Be aware that the above commands will generate over a million output files associated with catchment and nexus ids.
+Be ware that the above commands will generate over a million output files associated with catchment and nexus ids.
 In the realization config files used above, we have specified an `output_root` file directory named `./output_dir/` to store these files.
 If you `cd` to `./output_dir` and issue a `ls` command, it will be significantly slower than usual to list all the file names.
 You can choose a different `output_root` file directory name than `./output_dir/` by modifying the directory name in the realization configuration file if you prefer.
 Note that you need to create the output file directory before running the executable.

 # Resource Usage